-The corrected total field magnetic data are presented in contour form on Map 3
+The corrected total field magnetic data are presented in contour form on Map 3 relative to significant topographic features and the property outline.

 Several contouring intervals have been used to accommodate the range in anomaly amplitudes.
 No attempt was made to bias the contours.